dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Member Variable
-**Definition:**is a variable assigned to its class which is accessible only to methods within the class and inheritated classes or friended methods.
+**Definition:** Is a variable assigned to its class which is accessible only to methods within the class and inheritated classes or friended methods.
 ```
 class Person {
 private: